-Acrylic first surface mirrors are ideal for signage and hobby projects.
+Acrylic first surface mirrors (front surface mirrors) are ideal for non-optical applications such as signage and hobby projects.
 Because the mirror coating is on the face of the acrylic, the mirrors don’t have a double image, also known as “ghosting.”
 The aluminum coating maximizes the amount of light reflected and minimizes distortion.

 - 94% reflective

 - Manufactured in the USA

 - Lighting effects

 - Product displays, kiosks